No products in the cart

 - Minimum of 95% roundness

-We don’t just stop at the filament itself – we also use 100% recycled plastic spools as well as recyclable cardboard packaging.
+We don’t just stop at the filament itself – we also use 100% recyclable cardboard spools as well as recyclable cardboard packaging.
 Sustainability is key to our business model and we continue to reduce our environment impact with new products and initiatives.